Chart Color Schemes

 AreaSearch analysis of residential development drivers sees The Gap recording a relatively average level of approval activity when compared to local markets analysed countrywide

-New development consists of 91% standalone homes and 9% medium to high-density housing, preserving The Gap's suburban nature and attracting space-seeking buyers.
-With approximately 651 people per dwelling approval, the area demonstrates an established market.
-Population is expected to remain stable or decline, potentially reducing pressure on housing and creating opportunities for buyers.
+In FY-26, $1.4 million in commercial development approvals have been recorded, suggesting a predominantly residential focus.
+New development consists of 91% standalone homes and 9% medium and high-density housing, preserving The Gap's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
+The location has approximately 650 people per dwelling approval, demonstrating an established market.
+With population expected to remain stable or decline, The Gap should see reduced pressure on housing, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development